 Implement Post-Audit Improvements

 Following an audit, it’s essential to act on the findings and make improvements.
-This section focuses on addressing audit findings, enhancing data protection, and establishing continuous monitoring practices to maintain robust security.
+The next section will focus on addressing audit findings, enhancing data protection, and establishing continuous monitoring practices to maintain strong, ongoing security.

 Address Audit Findings